adskdimitrii/aps-cli/README.md

 node ./dist/index.js login
 ```

-#### Option B — Import an existing token (3-legged OAuth - for OpenClaw style Agents using YOUR identity OR an Active Directory Service Account):
+#### Option B — Import an existing token (3-legged OAuth - for OpenClaw-style agents using YOUR identity OR an Active Directory Service Account):

 [Register a Traditional Web App](https://aps.autodesk.com/en/docs/oauth/v2/tutorials/create-app/) at the [APS Developer Portal](https://aps.autodesk.com/myapps) with:
 - **Callback URL**: `https://aps-oauth.azurewebsites.net`

 Use [https://aps-oauth.azurewebsites.net](https://aps-oauth.azurewebsites.net/) to create an access token.
-This workflow will enable using the CLI with OpenClaw-style agents where the user can't use the login workflow.
+This workflow enables using the CLI with OpenClaw-style agents where the user cannot use the login workflow.

 ```bash
 node ./dist/index.js configure --client-id <YOUR-CLIENT-ID> --client-secret <YOUR-CLIENT-SECRET> --token ~/Downloads/token.json